ejc928/4WD_Mecanum_Mobile_Manipulator_ESP32SBT/README.md

 # 4WD_Mecanum_Mobile_Manipulator_ESP32SBT

-Final Project for the completion of our Microprocessors and Microcontrollers Subject
+This Project is for the completion of our Microprocessors and Microcontrollers Subject